anapysasi/day_trading_system/README.md

 Data used to test the model.
 Corresponds to minute the data from stocks in the S&P 500 for the day **2021-03-09**.

-The client relies on sending a request to another program in order to access a service made available by a server.
-The server runs one or more programs that share resources with and distribute work among clients.

 ### Client server :

 We use the TCP protocol in the communication of the client-server.